This post may contain affiliate sales links. Please read my disclosure policy.

-It’s sweet, you ask?
-Why yes, I love sweet.
-You could take the sweet out, but I’d be sad.
-The sweet comes in on top of the casserole.
-The original recipe (I don’t actually know where the original is from.
-For me it came from a friend over the phone years ago.) calls for regular old cornflakes crushed up and mixed with butter on top.
-I did that for a while, but my only problem with that was that after I used the 2 cups of crushed cornflakes that I needed, I still had quite a bit left in the box.
-And I don’t eat unsweetened cereal.
+The topping is where it’s at though.
+That’s where the sweet comes into play.
+The original recipe called for regular cornflakes crushed up and mixed with butter on top.
+I did that for a while, but my only problem with that was that after I used the 2 cups of crushed cornflakes that I needed, I still had quite a few cornflakes left over – and I don’t eat unsweetened cereal.
 Boring!
 So one day I decided to try Frosted Flakes.
 That way I could eat the leftover cereal.
 I have NEVER gone back and I never will.
-Like I said, the sweet and salty are KILLER.
-Maybe you could do without it, but I can’t.
-So when you make this, you’ll have to make that call.
+The sweet with the salty is the jam!
+The more topping, the better!